Madra kingdom: Origin

-According to the Vayu Purana, the Madra Kingdom was founded by King Ushinara Shibi of the Anu race.
+According to the Vayu Purana, the Madra kingdom was founded by King Ushinara Shibi of the Anu race.
 Anu was the son of Yayati.

 According to Bhagavata Purana, The kingdom of Madra was founded by Madra who was the son of Anu King Shibi in Treta Yuga.

 Madra Culture

-In the epic, the Madra culture is described to be different from the Vedic culture, prevailed in kingdoms of the Gangetic plain like the Kurus and Panchalas.

 Bahlika people were considered as "outsiders" of the Vedic culture, as being a foreign tribe of Bharatvarsha.
 The name Bahlika is also used to denote a kingdom different from Madra, Sindhu, Kekeya, Gandhāra & Kamboja.
-The Kuru king Shantanu, a forefather of Kauravas and Pandavas, had a brother who ruled the Bahlika Kingdom.
+The Kuru king Shantanu, a forefather of Kauravas and Pandavas, had a brother who ruled the Bahlika kingdom.

 Madra as a Bahlika country

 Bahlika or western countries were cold countries and people used blankets.
 They also reared sheep and drank sheep milk.
 They had good knowledge of camels.
 They had horses of excellent quality.
 Their horses and even horsemen were used in the wars between kings of Aryavarta (North Indian kingdoms where Vedic culture of the norm, prevailed).

 Their soldiers used to aid both the parties engaged in a battle on a payment basis.
 Probably this was the reason why Shalya, the Madra king, has to side with Duryodhana in the Kurukshetra War, since he was tricked to accept the payment for siding with Duryodhana.

 Another collective name denoting the western kingdoms is Arashtra or Aratta, meaning a kingless country.
 This raises the doubt, whether these countries were a republic ruled by elected chiefs, if we take the positive sense of the word.
 In a negative sense the word Arashtra can mean a kingdom with no control or with utter disorder.